Eric3939/linear_motif/README.md

 ## Running the algorithm
-Before running the algorithm:
+Before you run:<br>
 We call a hub protein (a protein that interacts with several other proteins) a linear motif binding domain protein (LMBD protein).
 The algorithm (method 1 and 3) finds all the interacting proteins of a LMBD protein and search for a motif in these interacting motifs.
 We call these interacting proteins a LMBD protein network.
-The protein-protein interactions are obtained from BioGRID, wiht a filter applied asdescribed in our paper (either low throughput or at least 2 sources).
+The protein-protein interactions are obtained from BioGRID, with a filter applied as described in our paper (either low throughput or at least 2 sources).

 ### Step 1 - Clone repo
 Download this Github repository in user's local device.